Get Updated When We Update

 All too quickly John left for Thailand while I stayed home with our two kids.
-It was a very difficult time for all of us, as we are a very close family, used to eating dinner together every night, spending time watching a show, playing games, or even go grocery shopping together as a family — basically doing everything together.
+It was a very difficult time for all of us, as we are a very close family — used to eating dinner together every night, spending time watching a show, playing games, or even going grocery shopping together as a family — basically doing everything together.

 Hearing all of John’s stories and seeing his pictures just made my desire to travel stronger.
 And yet, we weren’t quite ready to make that leap…

-Shortly after John returned from Thailand, we decided to share with our then 12 year old son the potential of traveling the world.
+Shortly after John returned from Thailand, we decided to share with our then 12 year old son the possibility of traveling the world.
 At first, Trevor wasn’t totally sold on the idea.
-We had only moved 12 months before and he was still trying to find his place in a new school.
+We had just moved from another state 12 months before and he was still trying to find his place in a new school.
 Now we were talking about uprooting him again??
-But after realizing some of the benefits (you won’t be forced to write a summary of 3 kindergarten books for your English assignment (yes, an actual 7th grade English assignment!), we’ll be able to see all these amazing places around the world, experience the food and culture of so many places…) he began to really warm to the idea.
-But we still weren’t 100% sure… this was going to be a HUGE change for all of us!
+But after realizing some of the benefits (you won’t be forced to write a summary of 3 kindergarten books for your English assignment — yes, an actual 7th grade English assignment!), we’ll be able to see all these amazing places around the world, experience the food and culture of so many places…) he began to really warm to the idea.
+But John and I still weren’t 100% sure… this was going to be a HUGE change for all of us!

 One of the factors that really helped to swing the pendulum towards “yes” was an amazing gathering of traveling families that John had found online while still in Thailand.
 Each year, the Pearce family hosts a multi-day summit for families who travel the world, while working online and homeschooling their children.
 Suddenly, it wasn’t such a crazy idea — there were actually families out there who were doing this, and had been doing it for a decade or more.
 We were sold on the Family Adventure Summit and wanted to be a part of it.
 The next summit was to be in October in Bali.
 In February, it became our goal to have that summit mark the starting point for our family journey.

-We purchased our tickets to the Family Summit in Bali (It was 100% refundable) and started planning.
+We purchased our tickets to the Family Summit and started planning.
 And planning.
 And planning.
 Lists were made.
 And more lists were made.
 And more lists.
-I’m what might be considered an obsessive organizer… But we still weren’t ready to tell our parents.
-For obvious reasons, we felt like we really shouldn’t share that until we were ABSOLUTELY certain.
+(I’m what might be considered an obsessive organizer…) But we still weren’t ready to tell our parents.
+For obvious reasons, we felt like we really shouldn’t share that until we were ABSOLUTELY 100% certain.
 And then we just kept putting it off.
 By March, it was clear that the business was really taking off and we were certain that we would be leaving to be in Bali by October and it was time to tell the folks…

 Then began more planning and waiting… yes, waiting for the right time to tell my employer and co-workers that I would be leaving.
 Waiting to tell the kids teachers so that it wasn’t a distraction for them, and just plain waiting for the time to pass by.
 And planning, always planning: passports, immunizations, purchasing tickets, when to leave, where to stay once the lease was up, and more and more and more.
 Oh, and always working on building our new business as well!

-After several garage sales, selling all kinds of things through FaceBook Marketplace and TONS of donations to anyone who might be in need of what we had, we finally managed to get all of “our stuff” down to an amount that we could travel with.
+After several garage sales, selling all kinds of things through FaceBook Marketplace (what we now term CAFR at InspireMyMoney) and TONS of donations to anyone who might be in need of what we had, we finally managed to get all of “our stuff” down to an amount that we could travel with.